crguezl/handling-authentication-in-your-graphql-powered-vue-app/README.md

 * See [Handling authentication in your GraphQL-powered Vue app](https://blog.logrocket.com/handling-authentication-in-your-graphql-powered-vue-app/) by [Anjolaoluwa Adebayo-Oyetoro](https://blog.logrocket.com/author/anjolaoluwaadebayooyetoro/)

 * Repository: <https://github.com/Jolaolu/graphql-vue-auth>

+### Note

+The styles in the tutorial are incorrectly described.
+See the source repo.

+The styles were wrongly described in the tutorial.
+Added `src/assets/styles/main.css` and referenciated from `src/main.js`

 ## Project setup
 ```
 npm install